ant-design/ant-design/components/modal/index.en-US.md

 ```

 **Note:** You must insert `contextHolder` into your children with hooks.
 You can use origin method if you do not need context connection.

+### How to disable motion?

+You can config `transitionName=""` and `maskTransitionName=""` to remove motion class.
+But you should note that these prop is internal usage which we don't promise exist in next major version.